What Should I Name My Daughter? Siobhan and Other Baby Naming Disasters

 Let's start at the very beginning, a very good place to start...

-But what I AM is pregnant.
-And the clock is ticking.
 Only two months or so to go, and we don't have a name yet for little baby what's-her-name.
+Should it be Siobhan?

-Beware: Choosing the Perfect Baby Name for Your Child is Harder Than You Ever Imagined
+Choosing the Perfect Baby Name is Harder Than You Ever Imagined

 What's in a name?
 Everything!
 A child's name is either a blessing or a curse.
 A good name can be a gift we give our beloved child.
 A bad name?
 Well, it can be a sore point with that child that eternally bruises her ego and sends her into conniptions, scarring her for life.

-So what's wrong with Siobhan ?
+So what's wrong with Siobhan?
 It's pronounced ShiVON.
 Hard of hearing grandma or grandpa?
 All of a sudden she's a dessert.
 A lovely chiffon.
 And don't expect anyone to know how to pronounce it.
 Kindergarten?
 Yikes!
-Nyet.
-Next!

 My husband and I just don't seem to see eye-to-eye on the baby naming issue.
 After two kids with unconventional names, I am ready to settle into more traditional territory.
 Katey or Katherine sounds nice to me.